-In either case, your body cannot break down the protein fast enough.
+In either case, you are uncomfortable because your body cannot break down the protein fast enough.
 This leads to larger molecules than normal entering the digestive system and causing these collagen side effects.

 Hypercalcemia occurs when you have too much calcium in your blood.
 Taking too much collagen over an extended period of time can cause this condition, and lead to a number of dangerous collagen side effects.